Listener

 and HTTPS

-as listener Protocols.
-ALB allows you to specify detailed rules conditions, actions, and rule priorities. each listener automatically creates a default rule with a default action that is always executed last.
-You can create and edit additional rules as needed.
+as listener protocols.
+ALB allows you to specify detailed rule conditions, actions, and priorities.
+A default rule is automatically created during listener creation, and this rule always executes last.
+You can add and edit additional rules as needed.

 Rule action types